lccomsa/c4l_pipeline_testing/README.md

 or create a folder in which the project will be conducted.
 It is important that the name of the folder does not contain any SPACES!
-From here on out in these instructions, this folder will be referred to as your "project folder".
+From here on out in these instructions, this folder will be referred to as "project_folder".

-Next, within your project folder, create the following two folders (named EXACTLY as listed below, including identical capitalization):
+Next, within project_folder, create the following three folders (named EXACTLY as listed below, including identical capitalization):
 - species-fetch
 - references